pierrz/biggie/README.md

 ### Run
 #### Data acquisition
 ```
-docker-compose up celery_prod
+docker compose up celery_prod
 ```
 This command will spin up the Celery container and:

   - download all required data and save them as files locally
   - read these files and load Postgres with relevant data
-  - [tdb] delete all local files once their data is successfully in Mongo
+  - delete all local files once their data is successfully in Mongo

 These tasks are **scheduled every minute** with a crontab setting, and a custom parameter is implemented to separately schedule the cleaning step